Movatterモバイル変換

 Establishment and purpose

-The Information Bureau of the Communist and Workers' Parties was unofficially founded at a conference ofMarxist–Leninistcommunist parties from acrossEurope inSzklarska Poręba,Poland in September 1947.Joseph Stalin, the leader of theSoviet Union, called the conference in response to divergences among communist governments on whether or not to attend theParis Conference on theMarshall Plan in July 1947.
+The Information Bureau of the Communist and Workers' Parties was unofficially founded at a conference ofMarxist–Leninistcommunist parties from acrossEurope inSzklarska Poręba,People's Republic of Poland, in September 1947.Joseph Stalin, the leader of theSoviet Union (USSR), called the conference in response to divergences among communist governments on whether or not to attend theParis Conference on theMarshall Plan in July 1947.
 It was founded with nine members: theCommunist Party of the Soviet Union, theBulgarian Communist Party, theCommunist Party of Czechoslovakia, theHungarian Communist Party, thePolish Workers' Party, theRomanian Communist Party, theCommunist Party of Yugoslavia, theFrench Communist Party, and theItalian Communist Party.
-The organization was commonly known as Cominform, anabbreviated form of the Communist Information Bureau, itself a shortened version of the official name.
+The organization was commonly known as Cominform, an abbreviation of "Communist Information Bureau", itself a shortened version of the official name.

-Cominform was officially established on 5 October 1947 with the intended purpose of coordinating actions between European communist parties under the direction of the Soviet Union.
-Cominform was not intended to be a replacement or successor to theComintern, the international organization that advocatedworld communism and dissolved in 1943, but was considered a type of successor.
-However starting in 1950, Stalin started to push for the Cominform's functions to be expanded greatly, almost to the scale of the Comintern.
+The Cominform was officially established on 5 October 1947 to coordinate actions among European communist parties under the direction of the Soviet Union.
+Cominform was not intended to be a replacement or successor to theCommunist International (Comintern), the international organization that advocatedworld communism and dissolved in 1943, but was considered a type of successor.
+However, starting in 1950, Stalin began pushing for the Cominform's functions to be greatly expanded, almost to the scale of the Comintern.
 This push ceased after his death.[1]
-Cominform was not a world communist party and did not have subordinates or power, limiting itself to its newspaper,For a Lasting Peace, for People's Democracy! published in several languages, and to one goal: "to organize an exchange of experience, and where necessary to coordinate the activity of the Communist parties, on the basis of mutual agreement."[2]
+Cominform was not a world communist party and did not have subordinates or power, limiting itself to its newspaper,For a Lasting Peace, for a People's Democracy!, published in several languages, and to one goal: "to organize an exchange of experience, and where necessary to coordinate the activity of the Communist parties, on the basis of mutual agreement."[2]
 A vast array of articles was published, including some not published by members such as theCanadian Communist Party.[3]
-Cominform was to organize the propagation of communist interests and repel the expansion ofanti-communism in the aftermath ofWorld War II and the subsequentCold War, dividing the world (perthe Zhdanov Doctrine) intoimperialist and anti-imperialist factions.[4][5]
-The French and Italian communist parties were specifically tasked by Cominform with the obstruction of the implementation of the Marshall Plan and theTruman Doctrine inWestern Europe.[6]
+Cominform was to organize the propagation of communist interests and repel the expansion ofanti-communism in the aftermath ofWorld War II and the subsequentCold War, dividing the world (per theZhdanov Doctrine) intoimperialist and anti-imperialist factions.[4][5]
+Cominform specifically tasked the French and Italian communist parties with the obstruction of the implementation of the Marshall Plan and theTruman Doctrine inWestern Europe.[6]
 From a global standpoint the Cominform strived/ventured to unite the Communist parties against the copious policies which threatened to empower Western Europe to oppose communism, mainly through pinpointing/underlining the importance of national independence and peace.
-More important though was that the Cominform had to remain small in size (Eurocentric Organization),[citation needed] in order to preserve its maneuverability and efficient centralisation, mainly because it operated as a propaganda tool controlled by the International Communist movement to instruct and inform the leading members of the different national parties.
-Its members were communist parties and as such, would guarantee the safeguard the monolith of the communist movement.[7]
-The primary reason for theCommunist Party of Greece not being a member was fears of western powers using this to paint the KKE as foreign insurgents, although they did contribute to Cominform publications.[8]
+More importantly, though, was that the Cominform had to remain small in size (Eurocentric Organization),[citation needed] in order to preserve its maneuverability and efficient centralisation, mainly because it operated as a propaganda tool controlled by the International Communist movement to instruct and inform the leading members of the different national parties.
+Its members were communist parties and, as such, would guarantee the safeguarding of the monolith of the communist movement.[7]
+The primary reason for theCommunist Party of Greece not being a member was fears of Western powers using this to paint the KKE as foreign insurgents.
+However, they did contribute to Cominform publications.[8]
 Because of theChinese Civil War, theChinese Communist Party (CCP) was also not invited for a similar reason as Greece.[8]
 The CCP nonetheless adhered to Cominform policy.
-In a conversation withLiu Shaoqi, Stalin indicated that he was not opposed to the CCP joining the Cominform, only that it was unnecessary at the present time.[9]
-There were plans for the CCP to lead an Asian Cominform of some sort,[10][11] but this idea was seemingly forgotten with thedeath of Stalin and weakening of the Cominform.[citation needed]
+In a conversation withLiu Shaoqi, Stalin indicated that he was not opposed to the CCP joining the Cominform, only that it was unnecessary at the time.[9]
+There were plans for the CCP to lead an Asian Cominform of some sort,[10][11] but this idea was seemingly forgotten withdeath of Joseph Stalin and weakening of the Cominform.[citation needed]

 Expulsion of Yugoslavia

-Cominform was initially located inBelgrade,Yugoslavia, but after theTito–Stalin split expelled Yugoslavia from the group in June 1948, the seat was moved toBucharest,Romania.
-Officially, Yugoslavia was expelled for "Titoism" andanti-Sovietism, based on accusations of deviating fromMarxism-Leninism.
-Yugoslavia was considered to beheretical for resisting Soviet dominance in its affairs and integration into Eastern Bloc as aSoviet satellite state.[12]
-It is believed that one of the most decisive factors that led to the expulsion of Yugoslavia was their commitment to supporting communist insurgents[citation needed] in theGreek Civil War, in violation of the "Percentages agreement" between the Soviet Union andUnited Kingdom, and their decision to station troops inAlbania.[13]
+Cominform was initially located inBelgrade,Federative People's Republic of Yugoslavia, but after theTito–Stalin split expelled Yugoslavia from the group in June 1948, the seat was moved toBucharest,Romanian People's Republic.
+Officially, Yugoslavia was expelled for "Titoism" andanti-Sovietism, based on accusations of deviating from Marxism–Leninism.
+Yugoslavia was consideredheretical for resisting Soviet dominance over its affairs and for its integration into the Eastern Bloc as aSoviet satellite state.[12]
+It is believed that one of the most decisive factors that led to the expulsion of Yugoslavia was their commitment to supporting communist insurgents[citation needed] in theGreek Civil War, in violation of the "Percentages Agreement" between the Soviet Union andUnited Kingdom, and their decision to station troops inPeople's Republic of Albania.[13]
 However, this was not the official line of reasoning from the USSR.
 In fact, Cominform publications accused Yugoslavia of supporting the anti-communist insurgents in the Greek Civil War.[14][15]
-The expulsion of the Communist Party of Yugoslavia from Cominform initiated theInformbiro period in Yugoslavia's history.
-Cominform's newspaper was originally printed in Belgrade; it was moved to Bucharest after the expulsion of Yugoslavia.[7]
+The expulsion of the Communist Party of Yugoslavia from Cominform initiated theInformbiro period of Yugoslavian history.
+The Cominform's newspaper was initially printed in Belgrade; printed initially expulsion, it was moved to Bucharest.[7]

 Dissolution

-From 1950, Cominform became rapidly irrelevant after the victory of thePeople's Republic of China in theChinese Civil War weakened Europe as the center of communism.
-Cominform, composed of entirely European parties, was rendered largely useless in Soviet influence over the international communist movement.[citation needed] No attempts were made to reorganize Cominform and its decline accelerated drastically after the death of Stalin in March 1953.
-Meanwhile, the Soviets had gradually replaced Cominform with more effective and specialized organizations to exert their influence, such as theCouncil for Mutual Economic Assistance (COMECON) in 1949 and theWarsaw Pact in 1955.
-Cominform was officially dissolved on 17 April 1956 in a decision by theCentral Committee of the CPSU, prompted by the Sovietrapprochement with Yugoslavia and theDe-Stalinization process following the rise ofNikita Khrushchev as Stalin's successor.[6]
+From 1950, the Cominform became rapidly irrelevant after the victory of thePeople's Republic of China in theChinese Civil War, weakening Europe as the center of communism.
+Cominform, composed entirely of European parties, was rendered essentially useless in Soviet influence over the international communist movement.[citation needed] No attempts were made to reorganize the Cominform, and its decline accelerated drastically after the death of Stalin in March 1953.
+Meanwhile, the Soviets had gradually replaced Cominform with more effective and specialized organizations to exert their influence, such as theCouncil for Mutual Economic Assistance (Comecon) in 1949 and theWarsaw Pact in 1955.
+Cominform was officially dissolved on 17 April 1956 in a decision by theCentral Committee of the CPSU, prompted by the Sovietrapprochement with Yugoslavia and thede-Stalinization process following the rise ofNikita Khrushchev as Stalin's successor.[6]

 Meetings

-There are four recorded meetings of the Cominform, before 1956.
+There are four recorded meetings of the Cominform before 1956.

 Founding meeting